gsoft-inc/dynamite/README.md

 context (e.g. Office 365, app model development, client-side, etc.) should probably look into alternatives such as the more recent [Office PnP](https://github.com/OfficeDev/PnP) project and its remote provisioning approach.

-> #### That's quite a mouthful!
->
-> You can think of Dynamite as a *batteries-included, SharePoint-aware, architecture-opinionated, intrastructure-level .NET & PowerShell toolkit* that
+> **In summary**, Dynamite as a *batteries-included, SharePoint-aware, architecture-opinionated, intrastructure-level .NET & PowerShell toolkit* that
-> acts as a building block for maintainable and automated SharePoint 2013 server-side, full-trust solutions.
+> acts as a building block for maintainable and automatically-provisioned SharePoint 2013 server-side, full-trust solutions.

 Quick Start Guide